Bakers, Food and Allied Workers' Union

-The Bakers, Food and Allied Workers' Union (BFAWU) is a trade union in the United Kingdom.
-Founded in 1847 in Manchester, it represents workers in the food industry.
+The Bakers, Food and Allied Workers' Union (BFAWU) is a trade union in the United Kingdom represents workers in the food industry.
+The BFAWU was founded in 1847 in Manchester.

+The BFAWU is currently lead by Sarah Woolley.

 History

 The union dates its origin to 1847.
 The Manchester Friendly Association of Operative Bakers was established in 1849, and by 1854 it was led by Thomas Hodson.
 Under his leadership the union first expanded to represent bakers in Salford, becoming the first bakers' union in England to cover a wide area, though its membership remained below 200.
 In 1861 Hodson led the formation of the Amalgamated Union of Operative Bakers, bringing together unions in Bristol, Cheltenham, Hanley, Liverpool, London, Newcastle, Warrington and Wigan, along with his Manchester society.
 The new union gained prominence when its campaign for improvements in working conditions led to the Bakehouse Regulations Act 1863.

 In about 1870 the union relocated its headquarters to London, but the majority of its members were still in Lancashire.
 Other unions gradually joined, including the South Wales Federation of Journeymen Bakers in 1893.
 By 1891 the union had 4,000 members, nearly half of them in London.
 In 1902, the union officially affiliated to the Labour Party, which had been founded two years prior.

 For many years the union did not admit workers whom it considered unskilled.
 This led its London organiser, C. Mann, to form the rival National Union of Bakery Trade Workers in 1913.
 The following year the Operative Bakers agreed to accept all workers in the industry, and renamed itself as the Amalgamated Union of Operative Bakers, Confectioners and Allied Workers of Great Britain and Ireland.
 Mann's breakaway union was dissolved.
 In 1920 the union agreed to transfer its members in the milling industry to the rival Dock, Wharf and Riverside Workers' Union.

 The union focused its campaigns on shorter working hours, better pay and working conditions.
 In 1919 it led a major strike against night work, but this was unsuccessful.
 It recruited well in cooperative bakeries, but struggled elsewhere, until the Second World War.
 In 1935 it barred master bakers from holding office in the union.

 The union became more centralised in the 1950s.
 In 1964 it shortened its name to become the Bakers' Union.
 This was later lengthened to the present name.